|

 (c) Daniel Ferguson.

-access to the footpath running down the back of the station.
-This is looking away from the station, along the alignment of
+Back down towards the station itself, where the sidings rejoined the main line.
+Here a footbridge spanned the siding, giving access to the footpath running down the back of the station.
+This is looking away from the station, along the alignment of the footbridge.

 (c) Daniel Ferguson.